WeiCUI6/LeetCodeNotes/Topics/Tree.md

     * The **diameter** of a tree is the length of the longest path between any two nodes in a tree.
       * [L543](https://leetcode.com/problems/diameter-of-binary-tree/): For every node, `diameter = left_tree_height + right_tree_height + 2`.

-4. Tree iterative traversal summary:
+4. Binary Tree iterative traversal summary:
-  * Binary Tree Traversals:

     <p align="center">
         <img src="../imgs/tree_traversal_summary.png" width="43%"/>
     </p>